jurteam/mvp-smart-contract/JUR Protocol Specification.md

 3. *Dispute resolved by JUR token holders:* Again, Bob is only able to deliver a single article.
 In this scenario Alice is upset as she feels her time has been wasted, and only wants to pay Bob 50 JUR tokens for his services for the single article.
 Bob does not accept this proposal as he feels he should be paid 100 JUR tokens.
 Since they cannot agree, the JAC enters a dispute state, and any JUR token holders (including Bob & Alice) can vote on whose proposal they feel is most just.
 If Alice's proposal ends up with a majority of votes at the end of the voting period, then the JAC respects this proposal and refunds her 250 JUR tokens, and disperses 50 JUR tokens to Bob.
 Conversely if Bob's proposal receives a majority of votes the JAC will refund Alice 200 JUR tokens, and disperse 100 JUR tokens to Bob.

-## Initialising the Jury Agreement Contract
+## Initialising the Jur Agreement Contract

-In order to initialise a Jury Agreement Contract, two parties (Party A and Party B) must agree on the following state:
+In order to initialise a Jur Agreement Contract, two parties (Party A and Party B) must agree on the following state:

   - Party A (encoded as an Ethereum address)
   - Party B (encoded as an Ethereum address)